Benko11/arch-bootstrap/README.md

 # Arch Bootstrap

-This file describes the procedure I take during my Arch installations to set up my computer just the way I'd like.
+This guide aims to describe the procedures I take during my Arch installations to set up my computer just the way I'd like.
 Inspiration is garnered mainly from Arch Wiki and other Internet sources.
+Shoutout to [fanoplanes](https://github.com/fanoplanes/) for getting me into this.

 ## Preliminary setup

-Disable the annoying PC speaker for the installation:
+Disable the annoying PC speaker during the installation:

 ```
 rmmod pcspkr